knutsynstad/tic-tac-toe/README.md

     ],
     // List of game board IDs that followed this one "result": false,
+    // Game result
-    // 'false' if the game is ongoing,
+    // 'false' if the game is ongoing
-    // if a result has been reached:
-    // 'X', 'O', or 'draw'
+    // 'X', 'O', or 'draw' if the game is over "level": 5
-    "level": 5
-    // Game move # as 1–9
+    // Game move (1–9)
   },
   ...
   {...}